 I checked the house, but there was nothing unusual.
 The doors and windows were locked as well.
 But I really felt like something was there that night doing things to my body.
 So I tried to find a rational explanation for that, but everybody I asked suggested that it was just an intense dream and that I probably had been sleeping very restless and that I was hitting myself during the night, which would cause the bruises.
 But come on, really?
 I don’t believe we suddenly start to hit and strangle ourselves in our sleep, that would be really weird…

-My novel ”The Shadow Of Eloise” is about a young woman who experiences nightmares about a spooky dream figure that suddenly also appears in real life.
-Of course in my story it ends with a creepy supernatural incidence…
+My novel ”The Strange Case Of Louisa” is about a young woman who experiences nightmares about a spooky dream figure that suddenly also appears in real life.
+Of course in my story it ends with a creepy supernatural incidence… as the book really is a cynical pisstake on the medical profession, the psycho-analysis experts.

 I have had surreal experiences where dream and reality appeared to blend into another.
 I could dream about a situation and then start my new day, and later that day the dream scene would somehow become real and manifest or even continue from the event in the dream… which is pretty bizarre.